roballey/OSM_Maps_For_Garmin/README.md

 #### Building contours from LINZ data:

 1. Download LINZ contour data as a shapefile from https://data.linz.govt.nz/layer/50768-nz-contours-topo-150k
-1. Convert LINZ contour data by loading into JOSM (requires the XXX) plugin and then saving as an OSM file
+1. Convert LINZ contour data by loading into JOSM (requires the XXX plugin) and then saving as an OSM file
 1. Split the resulting OSM file into multiple pbf files with: java -Xmx1000m -jar tools/splitter-*/splitter.jar [osm_file] --output-dir=work/contours/[region]
-1. Build you maps as usual using the -c option to include contours
+1. Build your maps as usual using the -c option to include contours

 ## Generating For Other regions
 ----------------------------